Japanese arms-export ban: Exceptions

-Maritime Patrol Boat Exports
+Maritime patrol boat exports

 Tokyo has granted exceptions for exporting Japanese-made patrol boats.
 The Japanese Ministry of Foreign Affairs justified its case by providing ODA assistance to Indonesia for securing the Strait of Malacca in June 2003 and February 2004.
 As these boats were made with bulletproof material, it falls under military vessels under the Export Trade Control Ordinance.
 An agreement with Jakarta was necessary to ensure that the boats will not be exported to another country and the boats will be used for anti-piracy and law enforcement scenarios.
 Three patrol boats were made by Sumidagawa Shipyard for the Indonesian National Police's National Police Water Unit.
 In 2009, a maritime radar system and additional patrol boats were sold to Jakarta.

 Other ODA grants were also done with the construction of patrol boats made by Sumidagawa Shipyard for Djibouti, Malaysia and Sri Lanka.

+Soryu submarines

+In October 2012, Japan made moves to sell Sōryū-class submarines to Australia.
+The deal was never consummated.

-Bor incident
+2013 UNMISS Sudan incident

 South Korean soldiers in Bor, South Sudan were aided by JGSDF soldiers deployed to South Sudan as part of UNMISS when ammunition supplies were exhausted during an attack from December 19 to 22, 2013.
 During a National Security Council meeting, they ruled that JGSDF forces should provide ammunition to their South Korean counterparts.
-This aid was a "Contribution in Kind" scenario which went unused and was returned.
+This aid was a "Contribution in Kind" scenario, which went unused and was returned.